BrandonSmithJ/tensorflow-rationale/README.md

 <img src="https://cloud.githubusercontent.com/assets/1062829/22362724/c531c0f8-e432-11e6-97cf-3e17a96cf691.png">
 <br>
 <br>
-One thing to note: though all these samples are predicted on the given rating for 'taste', the network doesn't necessarily select text which deals with taste directly (e.g. specific flavors).
+One thing to note: though these samples are predicted on the given rating for 'taste', the network doesn't necessarily select text which deals with taste directly (e.g. specific flavors).
 Instead, it selects the text which is most predictive of the score given; this text is entirely dependent upon what the sample writers thought contributed to score they gave.